This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 CUT

-Commonly, diamond shape is confused with cut.
-While shape refers to the outline of the stone, cut refers to the arrangement of a stone’s facets and how they interact with light to give visual brilliance.
+Diamond cut is often mistaken for shape, but the two are quite different.
+While shape refers to the outline of the stone, cut describes the way a diamond’s facets are arranged and how they interact with light to create brilliance.

 CLARITY

-Clarity refers to the number of natural imperfections present in the diamond – ‘inclusions’ (internal) and ‘blemishes’ (external).
-Many inclusions and blemishes are only visible under 10x magnification and cannot be seen with an untrained, naked eye.
-Diamonds with little to no imperfections are the most valuable as they are extremely rare.
+Clarity refers to the tiny natural imperfections found within or on the surface of a diamond – known as inclusions (internal) and blemishes (external).
+Most are only visible under 10× magnification and cannot be seen with the naked eye.
+Diamonds with very few or no imperfections are extremely rare, which makes them the most valuable.

-• Flawless (FL) - No imperfections are visible under 10× magnification.
+• Flawless (FL) – No imperfections visible under 10× magnification.
 Extremely rare.

-• Internally Flawless (IF) - No inclusions (internal imperfections) visible under 10× magnification.
+• Internally Flawless (IF) – No inclusions visible under 10× magnification.

-• Very, Very Slightly Included (VVS1 and VVS2) - Very minor imperfections are extremely difficult to see under 10× magnification.
+• Very, Very Slightly Included (VVS1 and VVS2) – Minute inclusions, very difficult to detect under 10× magnification.

-• Very Slightly Included (VS1 and VS2) - Imperfections can be challenging to see under 10x magnification.
+• Very Slightly Included (VS1 and VS2) – Minor inclusions, somewhat difficult to detect under 10× magnification.

-• Slightly Included (SI1 and SI2) – Imperfections are visible under 10x magnification.
+• Slightly Included (SI1 and SI2) – Noticeable inclusions under 10× magnification.

-• Included (I1, I2, and I3) – Imperfections are obvious under 10x magnification and often, to the naked eye.
+• Included (I1, I2, I3) – Inclusions are obvious under 10× magnification and may also be visible to the naked eye.

 CARAT WEIGHT